Uduak902/LITA_DATA_CAPSTONE_PROJECT-UD/README.md

 ### Create New Variables (Feature Engineering)
 Generated additional columns to add value to the analysis, such as:
 Total Revenue: Calculate if missing by using Quantity * UnitPrice.
-Subscription Duration: Calculate the length of each subscription as Subscription End - Subscription Start.
+Subscription Duration: Calculated the length of each subscription as Subscription End - Subscription Start.
 ### Standardize Categorical Data
 Ensured uniformity in categorical columns (Region, Product, Subscription Type):
 Remove extra spaces, standardize casing (e.g., title case), and correct spelling inconsistencies.